Package printing often requires a great deal of solid-color imagery, even in the most intricate of design patterns.

-Let’s troubleshoot these issues to uncover the true cause of your flexo printing defects and get back to producing repeatable quality prints.
+Let’s troubleshoot these issues to truly understand common flexo printing defects like mottling and get back to producing repeatable, high-quality prints.

 Your substrate comes off the press, and the solid color areas have a noticeable unevenness in print density with minor-to-moderate shade or hue variations.
 Mottled images can appear bumpy and have the visual consistency of an orange peel.

 Ink transfer is the usual suspect.
 Examine that first.

 Ink Transfer Issues